rubenselander/openai-function-tokens/README.md

 Estimate OpenAI token usage for chat completions, including functions, with this Python utility!

 This package is based upon `hmarr`'s [openai-chat-tokens](https://github.com/hmarr/openai-chat-tokens).
-As of right now (September 2023) there is no official documentation from openai on how to accurately count the token usage of functions before creating a chat completion.
+As of right now (September 2023) there is no official documentation from openai on how to accurately predict the number of tokens from functions.
 This package solves that!
 Use it to get a very precise estimation of the token count for chat completions and better manage your OpenAI API usage.

 Most often it is correct down to the token.